-La Dolce Vita meets So-Cal cool at NoMad Los Angeles, the dashing new resident of downtown’s Giannini Place, built in 1923 to house the Bank of Italy.
-The building’s Neoclassical façade has been preserved, but its interiors given a thorough refit courtesy of French designer Jacques Garcia, who took inspiration from the colours of the ornate ceiling in the lobby.
-Its shades of gold, white and blue are echoed in art deco light fittings, Terrazzo floors and patterned upholstery in a handshake between design old and new.
-Drinking and dining are an equally sumptuous affair, coming under the direction of powerhouse dining duo Daniel Humm and Will Guidara, the men behind NoMad New York and Eleven Madison Park.
+La Dolce Vita and So-Cal cool converge at NoMad Los Angeles, the dashing new resident of Giannini Place, a landmark building in Downtown LA.
+Built in 1923 to house the Bank of Italy, the building has a grand, Neoclassical façade and interiors by French designer Jacques Garcia, who took his colour scheme from the ornate ceiling in the lobby.
+Its shades of gold, white and blue are echoed in polished light fittings, marble counters and patterned upholstery in a handshake between design old and new.
+The hotel’s restaurants are just as impressive, with an ornate Italianate ceiling providing the backdrop for eating, drinking and socialising.

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

-Double rooms from $192.50, excluding tax at 14 per cent.
-Please note the hotel charges an additional local city tax of 1.695% per room per night on check-out and an additional resort fee of $28.50 per room per night on check-out.
+Double rooms from £205.33 ($258), including tax at 14 per cent.
+Please note the hotel charges an additional local city tax of 1.695% per room per night on check-out and an additional resort fee of $27.50 per room per night on check-out.

 Room rates don’t usually include breakfast, which starts at $20 a head.

 The hotel’s artwork was conceived by Paris-based design studio be-pôles, who sourced vintage works from antique stores around Italy, placing them alongside photographs taken from the Portraits de Villes photography book series.
 Every room has a unique selection.

 Rooftop terrace, lounge area, 24-hour gym, laundry and free WiFi throughout.
 In rooms: flatscreen TV, minibar, bespoke bath products by Susanne Kaufmann.